Many people are concerned about the health risks involved in the use of Medium Density Fibreboard.

 Types of fibreboard are differentiated by the size and type of wood fibres used, the method of drying, what type of bonding agent is used and the method by which it is pressed into shape.

-effect of this is that the natural glues and resins contained within the wood are rendered ineffective.
-MDF therefore uses manufactured bonding
+The effect of this is that the natural glues and resins contained within the wood are rendered ineffective.
+MDF therefore uses manufactured bonding agents and resins.

 Why Be Concerned About MDF?